vscoding/netty-kotlin/README.md

     * **Echo Mode**: Echoes received data back to the client.
     * **Log Mode**: Logs received bytes (Hex/ASCII) for analysis without responding.

+* **netty-spring-boot**
+  * Integration module for using Netty within Spring Boot applications.
+  * Provides a `NettyServer` class that can be easily configured and started as part of a Spring Boot application.

 * **netty-frp-tcp**
   * A Fast Reverse Proxy (FRP) implementation over TCP.
   * `netty-frp-tcp-client`: The client-side component for the reverse proxy.